Courtesy TechSmart Kids

 Summer is an ideal time for kids to explore the world outside the walls of school, including diving into the depths of science, technology, engineering and math (STEM).
 Thanks to an incredible number of pioneering summer camps in the greater Seattle area, kids as young as preschoolers can learn more about STEM in fun, welcoming environments.

 These programs will take your kids to the stars or to the bottom of the ocean, start them on the path to computer programming, teach them how to make a movie on the family computer, and even take STEM learning outside in the sun to explore science and nature.

-1. KidsQuest Children's Museum in Bellevue.
 Little learners can get their hands on engineering and science projects even before they start elementary school, thanks to the Science Explorers camps at KidsQuest.
-Preschool- and school-age kids can join the science fun at KidsQuest's STEAM Camps, held at Bear Creek School in Redmond, exploring nanotechnology, gooey chemistry or designing the ultimate egg-carrying device.
+Preschool- and school-age kids can join the science fun at KidsQuest's STEAM Camps, held at Bear Creek School in Redmond, learning all sorts of 21st century skills.

-2. Challenge Island is part STEM, part Survivor, and all fun.
-Campers split into tribes to complete a series of challenges such as building a vehicle with household items.
+Challenge Island is part STEM, part Survivor, and all fun.
+Campers split into tribes to complete a series of challenges.
+Themes range from Minecraft to Star Wars.
 Camps are offered in mulitple locations around greater Seattle and the Eastside.